Working in Jamaica?

-While the nation is probably best known among laymen for its export goods tied to agriculture, such as rum or jerk spices, and of course its tourism industry, the modern face of Jamaica is becoming more and more diversified.
-Manufacturing and agriculture are still important for the economy of this island nation.
-However, modern Jamaica is every bit as reliant on services as other developed countries.
+While the nation is probably best known for its popular tourist industry and some famous export goods, such as rum or jerk spices, modern Jamaica is becoming more and more diversified.
+Manufacturing and agriculture are still important for the economy of this island nation — however, present-day Jamaica is just as reliant on services as other developed countries.

 The Main Economic Sectors

-One main economic pillar has, in fact, nothing to do with actually working in Jamaica.
-Remittances from Jamaicans abroad to their families in Jamaica contribute an astonishingly large portion of the national GDP — a little over 15%.
+A significant part of Jamaica’s economy, surprisingly, has nothing to do with actually working in the country.
+Remittances from Jamaicans abroad to their families back home contribute an astonishingly large portion of the national GDP — about 15%, or two billion USD in 2016.

-Having established the importance of the bauxite industry for people working in Jamaica, the blows that the 2009 crisis dealt this sector were quite harsh.
-With the prices on the world market plummeting, three of the four main players in Jamaica’s bauxite and alumina sector had to shut down their operations temporarily, resulting in thousands of lost jobs and, in some cases, even their pensions.
-The situation has relaxed since then, but working in Jamaica’s most important natural resources sector has yet to become as profitable as before.
+We have previously established the importance of the bauxite industry for Jamaica’s economy, and the blows that the 2008 financial crisis dealt this sector were harsh.
+With the prices on the world market plummeting, three of the four main players in Jamaica’s bauxite and alumina sector had to shut down their operations temporarily, resulting in thousands of lost jobs and, in some cases, even lost pensions.
+The situation has improved since then, with all three plants being back in business, but working in Jamaica’s most important natural resources sector has yet to become as profitable as before.

 Future Projects and Incentives

-There has been some heavy investment into new technologies, mainly in the form of ICT parks being planned and opened in the vicinity of Kingston and the St. James parish.
-This could prove to be the much needed diversification that can help make Jamaica less dependent on outside sources such as tourism and remittances.
-Which is not to say that the tourism sector has been neglected in terms of investment: dozens of new resorts, waterparks and similar attractions are underway, which should provide the local workforce with plentiful opportunities of working in Jamaica’s largest sector.
+These developments could provide the much-needed diversification which would enable Jamaica to be less dependent on outside sources such as tourism and remittances.
+However, the tourism sector has definitely not been neglected in terms of investment : dozens of new resorts, waterparks and similar attractions are underway, which should provide the local workforce with plentiful opportunities of working in Jamaica’s largest sector.

-We have hinted at the infrastructural overhaul that the country sorely needs.
-As far as estimates can tell, this is another large sector for future investment, and with the brain drain that has long plagued the nation, the need for expats working in Jamaica’s infrastructural projects will surely not tail off.
+It is clear that the country needs an infrastructural overhaul, and this appears to be another large sector waiting for future investment.
+With the brain drain that has long plagued the nation, the need for expats working in Jamaica’s various industries will be around for a long time.